declandavis03-max/NBA-PPG-Predictor/README.md

 - [Overall Insights](#Overall-Insights)

 # Research Question
-Can there be a model that accurately predicts an NBA players points per game on any given night during the NBA season?
+Using online data from Sports Reference, Can there be a model that accurately predicts an NBA players points per game on any given night during the NBA season?

 # Data
     Defensive/Offesnive Team Statistics: